chinh1809z/Job-Level-Classification/README.md

 9. Error analysis
 10. Model serialization
 11. REST API deployment
+12. Web-based prediction interface

-The project also demonstrates the importance of selecting evaluation metrics based on the characteristics of the dataset rather than relying solely on accuracy.
+The project also demonstrates why evaluation metrics should be selected based on the characteristics of the dataset rather than relying solely on accuracy.

 ---

-# Limitations
+## Limitations

-Several limitations remain in the current implementation:
+Several limitations remain:

 - Some career-level classes contain very few training examples.
 - Career-level boundaries can be semantically ambiguous.
 - The current text preprocessing uses English stop-word removal, while the dataset is from the German job market.
 - The dataset may not fully represent job postings from other countries or industries.
+- The current model is based on classical Machine Learning and does not use contextual transformer-based language representations.

 ---

-# Future Improvements
+## Future Improvements

 Possible improvements include: